-Like anything, the definition for ‘home energy management system’ will differ slightly from source to source, but we believe the below neatly encapsulates the concept without being too broad.
+Like anything, the definition of ‘home energy management system’ varies a little bit, especially depending on who you ask! will differ slightly from source to source, but we believe the below neatly encapsulates the concept without being too broad.

 A home energy management system’s hardware usually consists of a ‘hub’ device which relays communications between the goings on inside the house, the user and in some cases the local utility or electricity retailer.